uday-dasari/PC/README.md

 # PC
-Programs of college 1st year subject PC for easy sharing.
-Feel free to use them.
+Easy to understand implementations. **Programs of college 1st year subject PC for easy sharing.**  Feel free to use them.
+Suggestions are always welcomed :)